wvanderp/macro-components/README.md

 const Text = styled.div`${space} ${fontSize} ${color}`
 Text.displayName = 'Text'

-// create a macro function with the UI components you intend to use const macro = Macro({
+// Create a macro function with the UI components you intend to use const macro = Macro({
   Image,
   Heading,